juliakreutzer/juliakreutzer.github.io/index.md

 Previously, in my PhD at Heidelberg University ([StatNLP group](https://www.cl.uni-heidelberg.de/statnlpgroup/)), I investigated how *reinforcement learning* algorithms can be used to turn weak supervision signals from users into meaningful updates for a machine translation system (=RLHF before it was cool).

-🎯My long-term goal for NLP research is to make it more accessible, along multiple dimensions:
+🎯 My long-term goal for NLP research is to make it more accessible, along multiple dimensions:
 1. **Underresourced NLP**: Foster research for underresourced languages and by underrepresented groups, such that not only English-speaking users can benefit from the progress we're making in NLP.
 2. **Novices**: Reduce the entry burdens (in terms of coding and research practices)  for novices in the field, especially for new students or researchers from other related areas.
 3. **Science outreach**: Get the general public more interested in research in machine learning to grow a better understanding of what our current methods look like and where their limitations are.

-👨‍👩‍👧‍👦I am also the mom of a two toddlers, so if you'd like to connect to chat about balancing family and research, I don't have much advice but lots of experience to share, and I am motivated to make research a more supportive place for young families.
+👨‍👩‍👧‍👦 I am also the mom of a two toddlers, so if you'd like to connect to chat about balancing family and research, I don't have much advice but lots of experience to share, and I am motivated to make research a more supportive place for young families.

 ⏳ Last updated: 23 July 2025.
 If there's no recent news below, it probably means I was busy doing more important things.

 ## News
+- The evaluation saga continues: I had the honor to co-author another [blog post](https://cohere.com/blog/elo-ratings-beyond-arena-style-evaluations) with Singapore AI on LLM evaluation with Elo scores.
+- Applications for our [Cohere Labs scholar program](https://cohere.com/research/scholars-program) are open until 29 August.
+Come explore unknown with us and dive deep into research!
 - **COLM**: I'm DEI Co-Chair at [COLM 2025](https://colmweb.org/index.html).
 We provide financial assistance, free registration through a volunteering program, and childcare support.
 Applications for these programs are open until **July 31** - visit the conference website for the application forms.
 - Paper on **multilingual LLM evaluation practices** accepted at COLM (["Déjà Vu: Multilingual LLM Evaluation through the Lens of Machine Translation Evaluation"](https://arxiv.org/abs/2504.11829)), a fun collaboration with colleagues from Cohere and former colleagues from Google.
 We compile a [checklist](https://github.com/CohereLabs/multilingual-llm-evaluation-checklist) to guide multilingual LLM evaluations, and release the [paper's LLM-as-a-judge evaluations](https://huggingface.co/datasets/CohereLabs/deja-vu-pairwise-evals) for better transparency.
-Check out the [**LLM Club Talk**](https://www.youtube.com/watch?v=jXXRRhQOcbk&themeRefresh=1) about this paper and related evaluation discussions.
+Check out the [**LLM Journal Club Talk**](https://www.youtube.com/watch?v=jXXRRhQOcbk&themeRefresh=1) about this paper and related evaluation discussions.
 - Preprint on **test-time scaling of multilingual LLMs** released, led by Cohere Labs' scholar Ammar Khairi: ["When Life Gives You Samples: The Benefits of Scaling up Inference Compute for Multilingual LLMs"](https://arxiv.org/abs/2506.20544).
 Taking the perspective of making the most of little compute investments, we propose new sampling and selection strategies for parallel scaling to better handle variance in heterogenous test-time applications from different languages, tasks and domains.
 - Preprint on **training with data markers** released, joint work with colleagues from Cohere and led by Daniel D'souza: ["Treasure Hunt: Real-time Targeting of the Long Tail using Training-Time Markers"](https://arxiv.org/abs/2506.14702).
 We show that when you tag fine-tuning data with meta-information, it gives you a powerful lever at inference time, e.g. to improve performance on long-tail examples.
 - Two preprints on **multilingual safety in LLMs** released: